 Jeffrey Thompson, Director.
 Mr. Thompson is an early investor who was asked to serve as the company's first outside director when Phoenix was formed in 2003.
 He is an attorney and currently lives in Des Moines, Iowa.
 He is employed with the Iowa Department of Justice, where he serves as Deputy Attorney General.
 Prior to his appointment to this position in 2008, Mr. Thompson was in private practice and specialized in civil litigation.

 Andrew J. Butler, Director.
-Mr. Butler is Chief Executive Officer and President of Butler Insurance Service, Inc. and Butler Benefit Service, Inc., located in Davenport, Iowa.
-He serves as the President of the Board of Trustee's for the Figge Art Museum.
-In addition, he also serves on the Board of Directors of the Third Party Administrators of America Association (TPAAA), Junior Achievement of the Heartland, The Downtown Partnership division of the Quad City Chamber of Commerce, and Minute Suites.
-He also acts in a formal advisory capacity to several public and privately held organizations for both product development and managerial development matters.
-He earned his MBA from The College of Insurance in New York City in 1986 and holds several industry designations, including CPCU, CEBS, CSFS, and ARM.
+Mr. Butler is Vice Chairman of Cottingham & Butler, Inc. and President of SISCO and HealthCorp.
+Prior, he was Chief Executive Officer and President of both Butler Insurance Service, Inc. and Butler Benefit Service, Inc. He is currently a Trustee of Junior Achievement of the Heartland and on the board of the Dubuque Museum of Art.
+He has served as the President of the Board of Trustee’s for the Figge Art Museum, was a Director for the Third Party Administrators of America Association (TPAAA), and has service in an advisory capacity to several public and privately held organizations for both product development and managerial development matters.
+He earned his MBA from The College of Insurance in New York City, his BS in Finance from Babson College and holds several industry designations, Including CPCU, CEBS, CSFS, and ARM.